IanWhitney/designisrefactoring/_posts/2015-01-02-4-simple-rules-of-raindrops.markdown

 - No Duplication of knowledge
 - Small

 My tests pass, so I can skip rule 1.
-On to rule 2, "Expressg Intent", which this code doesn't do at all.
+On to rule 2, "Express Intent", which this code doesn't do at all.
 What is the intent of:

 - Getting the prime factors?
 - The variable named 'ret'.
 What is ret?